heartshare/backup-script-1/README.md

 1. Checkout the repository or your clone of that repository

-2. Initial step is to install backup-script system-wide and to install dependencies (rclone and borgbackup) if needed.
+2. First step is to install backup-script system-wide and to install dependencies (rclone and borgbackup) if needed.
 To do that please run the command:

 ```sh
 ./backup-script install
 ```

-3. Write your backup configuration using test-backup file as a reference
+3. Write your backup configuration.
+You may use test-backup file as a reference.

 4. Next step is to install backup configuration system-wide and register systemd/launchd periodic jobs.
 To do that run the command: